Kivalliq region, Nunavut

 Gold deposits are found along two main structural features that cross the property – the Meadowbank Trend and the Pipedream Lake (Northeast) Trend.
 The Meadowbank Trend hosts the Goose, Portage and Vault deposits, which are the sites of initial mining.
 These shallow deposits lie within 7 km of each other.
 In all deposits, gold mineralization is commonly associated with intense quartz flooding, and the presence of sulphide minerals (pyrite and/or pyrrhotite).

-Meadowbank conducts surface mining from a series of three pits all within 7 km of the processing plant.
+Meadowbank has conducted surface mining from a series of three pits all within 7 km of the processing plant.
 Water retention dykes have been built to allow for mining beneath shallow lakes, using a unique in-water dyke construction method.
 Dewatering of Vault Lake, for example, has allowed the Vault pit to be mined since April 2014.
 The mine works year-round, using conventional drilling, blasting, truck and shovel methods.
 Waste rock is used for construction, or dumped in waste storage sites or previously mined-out areas.
 To minimize acid generation, the sulphide-bearing waste rock is encapsulated in permafrost and capped with an insulating layer of neutralizing rock.

 The 11,000-tonne/day gold processing plant uses conventional technology adjusted to the Arctic climate.
 Any “free gold” is removed by a gravity circuit.
 The remainder is leached using cyanide, with the gold captured using carbon-in-pulp technology and electrowinning cells.
 Gold-plated cathodes and gravity concentrate are smelted in an induction furnace and poured as doré bars.
 The plant includes both a cyanide recycling thickener and an air-sulphur dioxide cyanide destruction circuit to ensure that no cyanide escapes to the environment.
 All water from the tailings pond is pumped back to the plant for reuse, making this a zero-discharge system.